Student Services on the NMSU Las Cruces (Main) Campus

 The Aggie ID Card is the primary source of student identification on campus.
 Depending on the options purchased, this ID card can serve as a membership card for meals and as proof of eligibility for access to athletic events.
 It can hold Aggie Ca$h, work as a key in some residential buildings, and provide access to other student services.
 Please visit http://idcard.nmsu.edu for more information.

 Aggie Ca$h is a pre-paid account that allows you to use your Aggie ID Card to make convenient purchases at locations all over campus without the need for cash.
 The Aggie ID Card can also be enhanced to act as a Wells Fargo debit card.
-For additional information, visit the ID Card Office on the first floor of Corbett Center on the NMSU Las Cruces Campus.
+For additional information, visit the ID Card Office on the second floor of the NMSU Barnes & Noble Bookstore on the NMSU Las Cruces Campus.

-Information on purchasing a NMSU parking permit is available at http://park.nmsu.edu or at the Parking Department located at 1400 E. University Ave. (southwest corner of the Auxiliary Services Building between Barnes & Noble and Panda Express), Monday through Friday from 8:00 a.m. to 4:30 p.m.
-When visiting, you may enjoy free parking in designated spots just south of the building.
+Information on purchasing a NMSU parking permit is available at http://park.nmsu.edu or at the Parking Department located on the second floor of the NMSU Barnes & Noble Bookstore, Monday through Friday from 8:00 a.m. to 4:30 p.m.

 Aggie Transit is a free campus shuttle service available to all students.
 Bus route maps are available at http://park.nmsu.edu/.

 Transportation and Parking Services is responsible for issuing parking permits, enforcing parking regulations, and developing parking lots, as well as maintaining information related to the university fleet.